Luk-kar/Home-Market-Harvester/README.md

 Data is collected from the websites [`olx.pl`](https://www.olx.pl/) and [`otodom.pl`](https://www.otodom.pl/), which feature listings from the Polish property market.

 The program is engineered to execute on a local machine, utilizing exclusively free-of-charge, open-source tools, augmented by two external services for data enhancement.
 These services include geolocation enrichment via [`Nominatim`](https://nominatim.org/release-docs/latest/library/Getting-Started/) and travel time estimation through [`openrouteservice`](https://openrouteservice.org/).
-It's crucial to obtain and configure the necessary API key for [`openrouteservice`](https://openrouteservice.org/), and set the [`CHROME_DRIVER_PATH`, `CHROME_BROWSER_PATH`](<(https://stackoverflow.com/a/77614979/12490791)>) in the `.env`.
 The presentation layer of the project is developed with the [`streamlit`](https://docs.streamlit.io/) framework, enabling the deployment of an interactive dashboard accessible through a local URL, effectively making the insights publicly available.

 ## 📊 Data Visualization